-People with visual or hearing impairments need subtitles, sign language and audio descriptions to follow programmes.
-We offer a broad range of services for visually impaired people in Switzerland at prime time and during weekends.
-This includes, for example, the main news from the “Tagesschau» programme on SRF, RTS and RSI provided in sign language.
-Overall, around 40,000 hours of content are subtitled – half of the total broadcasting time.
+People with visual and hearing impairments need subtitling, sign language and audio description to follow the programmes.
+We offer people in Switzerland with sensory disabilities a wide choice of programmes in primetime and at weekends.
+This includes the main news items on the “Tagesschau” on SRF, RTS and RSI in sign language as well as the “Kassensturz” (SRF) and “A bon entendeur” (RTS) programmes.
+A good 77 percent of television programmes are subtitled.
+A large proportion of the programmes available to stream on the Internet also have subtitles.
 This service is provided by our subsidiary, SWISS TXT.